wp-plugins/nextgen-facebook/readme.txt

 * This new version also allows you to unlock some Pro features, giving you the option to fine-tune the Title, Description, Images, etc., on individual Pages and Posts.
 The standard version of NextGEN Facebook Open Graph remains a complete, mature and full-featured plugin -- if you would like to thank me for my efforts, please consider purchasing the Pro version.
 Thanks.

 == Upgrade Notice ==

+= 6.2-rc1 =

+This version adds a tabbed layout to the General, Social Styles, and custom Post/Page settings.
+Also added links to various validation tools in the Post/Page settings, plus a few extra customization fields for the Pro version.

 = 6.1.1 =